haasn/checkasm/docs/integration.md

 MyCpuFlags detect_cpu_flags(void);
 @endcode

-Then create a CheckasmCpuInfo array describing each flag:
+Then create a CheckasmCpuInfo array describing each flag, terminated by `{0}`:

 @code{.c}
 // checkasm.c